Beef shepherd’s pie is on the menu tonight! This meal will hit the spot and give you a taste of Irish tradition.

 Who Invented Shepherd’s Pie?

 This dinner meal originated in the United Kingdom and Ireland.
-This meal is well known across Ireland and each place you go will make it slightly different.
+This meal is well known across Ireland and each place you go will generally make it slightly different.

 If you ever have the pleasure of visiting Ireland, go on an Irish Shepherd’s pie tour (self-guided of course, unless that’s really a thing?)